BAN2ARU/AS-YOLO/ReadMe.md

 ### Training

-To train the AS-YOLOv8 model :
+To train the AS-YOLO model :

 ```python
 python train.py